 Strategy 10.1: Establish new community facilities in appropriate locations in the plan area.

-Action 10.1.1: Investigate means, including funding for development, operations and maintenance costs, to establish a community facility in the pPlanning aArea.
-Such a facility may include but not be limited to a park, a local history center, recreational facilities for sports, and a multipurpose community meeting center.
-Coordinate efforts to apply County resources to local facilities as described in SGMP Chapter 12.
+Action 10.1.1: LCVA and the County will continue to investigate means, including funding for development, operations and maintenance costs, to establish community facilities in the pPlanning aArea and to improve upon existing facilities.
+For example the La Cienega Community Center needs updates to its electrical systems to make the space more useful.
+Other facilities may include but are not limited to a park, development of trails for walking and biking, a local history center, recreational facilities for sports, expansion for the community library, a senior center, youth center, a cooperative grocery, a historic entry feature at each of the four entrances to the community and a multipurpose community meeting center.
+LCVA and the County will coordinate efforts to apply County resources to local facilities as described in SGMP Chapter 12.

-Action 10.1.2: Investigate options including but not limited to linking public facilities with acquisition and management of County Open Space properties and /or other lands held by public agencies within the planning area.
+Action 10.1.2: The County and LCVA will investigate options including but not limited to linking public facilities with acquisition and management of County Open Space properties and /or other lands held by public agencies within the planning area.
 Coordinate efforts to apply County resources to local facilities as described in SGMP Chapter 6.

-Action 10.1.3: Investigate mechanisms available to include public recreational facilities in new development and/or local funding mechanisms to support maintenance of community facilities.
-Coordinate efforts to apply County resources to local facilities as described in SGMP Chapters 6 and 12.
+Action 10.1.3: The County and LCVA will investigate mechanisms available to include public recreational facilities in new development and/or local funding mechanisms to support maintenance of community facilities and to coordinate efforts to apply County resources to local facilities as described in SGMP Chapters 6 and 12.

-Action 10.1.4 Ensure that all proposed community facilities shall be designed through consultation with a representative community body and shall include low water use design, energy efficient construction, passive solar features, and low-maintenance design.
+Action 10.1.4: County Planning Staff and the LCVA will ensure that all proposed community facilities shall be designed through consultation with a representative community body and shall include low water use design, energy efficient construction, passive solar features, and low-maintenance design.

 Strategy 10.2: Expand the scope of community services available in the plan area.

-Action 10.2.1: Develop a one or more message board(s)s for the Community Organization to use for announcements of development projects to facilitate greater public notification and review of proposed development in the Pplanning aArea.
-Such board(s) could be placed in centrally located spot(s) within the pPlanning aArea and be used by the Community Organization for public notification procedures as outlined in this Plan.
-A message board or kiosk shall be included at the community center.
-Coordinate efforts to apply County resources as described in SGMP Chapter 14.
+Action 10.2.1: LCVA with the assistance of County Planning and through application for funding from the county will develop a one or more message board(s)s, including digital marquees at each of the four entrances to the planning area and at the community center, for the Community Organization to use for announcements of development projects to facilitate greater public notification and review of proposed development in the Pplanning aArea.
+Such board(s) should be placed in centrally located spot(s) within the pPlanning aArea and be used by the Community Organization for public notification procedures as outlined in this Plan.
+A separate public message board or kiosk shall be included at the community center.
+LCVA shall coordinate efforts to apply County resources as described in SGMP Chapter 14.

-Action 10.2.2: Develop a commercial kitchen for community use.
+Action 10.2.2: LCVA and the County have developed a commercial kitchen for community use at the La Cienega Community Center.
+If a new community center is created in the future the commercial kitchen should be moved to the new facility and the existing community center may be used for an expansion of the La Cienega Library.

-Action 10.2.3: Develop a permanent funding source for community outreach, including announcement board signs, community website expansion and maintenance, community newsletters, and other informational programs.
+Action 10.2.3: LCVA will seek additional resources from the County to develop a permanent funding source for community outreach, including announcement board signs, community website expansion and maintenance, community newsletters, and other informational programs.

 Governance

-Goal 24: Ensure implementation of the community plan by maintaining regular planning committee meetings.
+Goal 24: Ensure implementation of the community plan by maintaining regular planning committee meetings and updating the plan every five years.

 Strategy 24.1: The La Cienega and La Cieneguilla Planning Committee (LCLCPC) should establish regular meetings to monitor and implement the plan.